scienced based Functional BREATHING (Buteyko method)

 While there's an array of areas that Functional Breathing Retraining can take you, my focus and deep passion is working with people that are living with; Sleep Disorders (Sleep Apnea, UARS, Snoring and Insomnia), Asthma, Anxiety, Panic Disorder, Stress and Brain Fog.

-I offer online consultations for people located in Brisbane, Queensland or internationally, as well as in person appointments via The Shift Clinic in Milton, Brisbane.
+I offer online consultations for people located in Brisbane, Gold Coast, Sunshine Coast, Toowoomba in Queensland and internationally, as well as in person appointments via The Shift Clinic in Milton, Brisbane.

 breathing based on science